View Laura Forleo's Notice on OrlandoSentinel.com and share memories

 Laura loved movies, little children, especially little girls, parties, murder mysteries on TV but most of all her friends.
 Her incredible smile and warmth enthralled all who met her.
 Her glowing personality will be greatly missed.

 Laura's memorial service has been postponed for the time being due to the Covid-19 Virus.
-Please visit www.degusipe.com at a later time for updated service information.
+Please visit www.degusipe.com for updated Memorial Service information.

 A memorial gift may be made to the Capital Mission Endowment Fund at St. Luke United Methodist Church, 4851 S. Apopka-Vineland Rd., Orlando Fl.
 32819